FAQ’s COVID Care Force™

-Some requests from hospitals will be for volunteers to directly care for COVID patients.
+It depends on the assignment, some requests from hospitals will be for volunteers to care for COVID patients.
 Other hospitals have wards or sections for non-COVID patients, and volunteers will be asked to serve there.

 Will I be given PPE (personal protective equipment)?

-The hospitals we serve will be responsible for distributing PPE.
+The hospitals we serve are responsible for distributing PPE.
 We will not knowingly send a volunteer to a site without the guarantee of adequate PPE.

 Do I need to be actively licensed or registered in my profession?

 The regulations on licensure waivers are continuing to evolve.
 New York has made the process of registering to volunteer in New York City very simple and fast.
 The members of our first team were approved within 24 hours of them submitting their credentials.
 We expect many other states will follow New York’s lead, allowing healthcare professionals, even retired ones, to quickly and easily be licensed and approved to volunteer.